Celcascor - Overmarine Motor Yacht

 Motor Yacht

-Celcascor is a custom motor yacht launched in 2006 by Overmarine and most recently refitted in 2015.
+Celcascor is a custom motor yacht launched in 2001 by Overmarine .

 Design